Radiologic & MRI Technologist

 Midwestern Career College

-The associate’s of applied science in MRI technology at Midwestern Career College is taught in a hybrid format, allowing for both flexible instruction and quality in-person classes.
-In addition to learning the skills necessary to operate MRI equipment, students learn interpersonal skills, problem-solving, and critical thinking.
+Midwestern Career College’s associate’s of applied science in MRI technology is taught in a hybrid format, allowing for flexible instruction and quality in-person classes.
+In addition to learning the skills necessary to operate MRI equipment, students also learn interpersonal skills, problem-solving, and critical thinking.

 To complete this program, students must earn 810 hours of externship experience.
 The externship is performed at clinics where students will be working side by side with MRI technologists.
 This allows students to develop their patient care skills alongside their technical skills.
 All hours are supervised to ensure students complete the necessary training to excel in this field.